Tank1334/Onboarding-Newbies/chapter_02/day_05.md

 - Grasp fundamental design principles and the concept of Object-Oriented Programming (OOP).
 - Explore how these concepts shape robust, maintainable, and scalable software designs.
 - Learn how to use test-driven development (TDD) to write clean, testable, and efficient code.
+- Learn pyTest for Python, mocking, and how to write testable code.

 **⚠️ Note:**